 - 1 large egg (1 3/4 ounces; 50 grams)

 - 1 tablespoon water (1/2 ounce; 14 grams)

 For Cut-Out Cookies

 - 1/4 cup white rice flour, divided plus more for rolling.
 (2 ounces; 56 grams)

 - Adjust oven rack to middle position.
 Preheat oven to 350°F. Line two rimmed baking sheets with parchment paper.
 Set aside.

-- Add three tablespoons white rice flour to dough.
+- For Cut-Out Cookies: Add three tablespoons white rice flour to dough.
 Mix.
 If dough is firm stop.
 If dough isn't firm, add remaining one tablespoon white rice flour.
 Pat dough into rectangle.
 Wrap in plastic wrap or slip dough into a plastic bag.
 Chill for ten minutes.

 Remove dough from the refrigerator.
 Roll dough out on a generously white rice floured countertop, about 1/4-inch thick.
 Cut out into shapes.
 Place six cut outs onto rimmed baking sheet.
 Chill cookies, on baking sheet, for five minutes.
 If the baking sheet doesn't fit into your refrigerator, place the cut outs onto a plate.
 Chill.
 Then transfer to baking sheet.